 Nursing students will be charged Calvin tuition.
 In addition, a $1,300 fee will be assessed for each nursing practicum course.
-Students normally take one practicum course in each semester of the two-year upper division major.
+Students normally take one practicum course in each semester of the two-year upper division major; four total semesters.

 Prior to beginning the nursing practicum courses, students will need to buy uniforms, name tags, a stethoscope, a blood pressure cuff, and complete an American Heart Association Healthcare Provider CPR course.
 Additional costs will be incurred for health-related items such as immunizations and titers as required by the practicum agencies.

 Classroom and laboratory experiences take place on the Calvin campus.
 Practicum experiences during the final two years occur at a variety of sites in the greater Grand Rapids area.
 Students are responsible for their own transportation to those settings.
 While students may be able to carpool with others for some practicum experiences, there will be occasions throughout the junior and senior years when personal transportation will perhaps be necessary.